Girija (actress): Film career

 She was born on 3 March 1938 in Kankipadu, Andhra Pradesh.
-Her mother is also staging and film actress Dasari Ramatilakam.
+Her mother was a stage and film actress Dasari Ramatilakam.

 Her first movie was Kasturi Sivarao's Paramanandayya Sishyulu (1950).
 She acted in many films with Relangi and other leading actors of that period.
 Her portrayal of titular Pathala Bhairavi in 1951 hit film Patala Bhairavi displayed her talents and resulted in her getting many film offers lasting about two decades.
 Her role as Usha in Appu Chesi Pappu Koodu (1959) opposite Relangi is memorable.
 The ever lasting comedy song Kaseeki Poyanu Ramahari has been pictured on them.
 The comedy-duo also acted in the award-winning Ramudu Bheemudu (1964) of Suresh Productions.
 The funny Sarada Sarada Cigarettu song about the habit of Smoking is superhit during that time.
 She also acted in Tamil films during the fifties.

-She along with Relangi acted in small but key roles in the epic film Lava Kusa (1963) by Shankar Reddy and refused to take any extra remuneration for the extratime in shooting the song Ollanori mama nee pillanee….
+She along with Relangi acted in small but key roles in the epic film Lava Kusa (1963) by Shankar Reddy and refused to take any extra remuneration for the extratime in shooting the song Ollanori mama née pillanee....
 In addition to the comedy roles, she played as character actress in the key role of Hemalatha opposite Akkineni Nageswara Rao acting as second heroine in Bharya Bhartalu (1961) and as Varalaxmi in Velugu Needalu (1961).
 She has played key roles in some mythological and Janapada films, like Dharma Devatha (1952).

 She started a film company with her husband C. S. Raju as a producer, named Vijaya Giri Dhwaja Productions (named after Girija) and produced few movies including Bhale Mastaru (1969) and Pavitra Hrudayalu (1971), in both films main protagonist is played by N. T. Rama Rao.
 They met with a heavy financial loss.